SalomePlatform/hexablock/doc/tui_blocks_for_cyl_pipe.rst

 	 elts = doc.makePipes(p1, p2)

-The result is an array of hexahedral where we first find hexahedral of the first pipe and the second pipe.
-Each pipe range hexaedra following first radial layers and angular layers, and finally the axial layers.
+The result is an array of hexahedra where we first find hexahedra of the first pipe and the second pipe.
+Each pipe range hexahedra following first radial layers and angular layers, and finally the axial layers.